Babe Adams: Major league career

 In his career, Adams had a 194–140 win–loss record and a 2.76 ERA.
-His last game was on August 11, 1926; he was released days later after joining a group of players who requested that former manager and team vice president Fred Clarke, who had been openly criticizing manager Bill McKechnie, not be permitted to sit on the bench.
+His last game was on August 11, 1926, at the age of 44; he was released days later after joining a group of players who requested that former manager and team vice president Fred Clarke, who had been openly criticizing manager Bill McKechnie, not be permitted to sit on the bench.
 He never played another major league game.

-Adams was a better than average hitting pitcher in his major league career, compiling a .212 batting average (216-for-1,019) with 79 runs, 3 home runs, 75 RBI and drawing 53 bases on balls.
+Adams was a better than average hitting pitcher in his major league career, compiling a .212 batting average (216-for-1,019) with 79 runs, 3 home runs, 75 runs batted in and 53 bases on balls.
 Defensively, he was a better-than-average fielding pitcher, recording a .976 fielding percentage which was 24 points higher than the league average at that position.

 Later life and death

 Adams later managed in the minor leagues, farmed in Mount Moriah, Missouri, and worked as a reporter and foreign correspondent during World War II and the Korean War.

 Adams died of throat cancer in Silver Spring, Maryland, at age 86.
 He was cremated at Fort Lincoln Cemetery in Brentwood, Maryland.
 He has a memorial stone at Mount Moriah Cemetery, MO.